NeerCodes/DevOps/README.md

  - A subnet (short for "subnetwork") is a logically segmented portion of a larger network.
  - It divides a network into smaller, manageable sections to enhance performance, security, and organization.

-**1. What is a Subnet?**
- - Subnetting is the process of splitting a larger IP network into smaller subnets.
- - This allows efficient utilization of IP addresses and reduces network congestion
- - Helps in isolating traffic for security and better control.

 **2. What is Subnetting?**
  - Subnetting is the process of splitting a larger IP network into smaller subnets.
  - This allows efficient utilization of IP addresses and reduces network congestion